Python 3.11+. The default InMemoryEngram needs no extras.

 # For durable storage:

-$ pip install "cosmonapse[postgres]" # PostgresEngram
+$ pip install "cosmonapse" # PostgresEngram

 # (SqliteEngram is in the stdlib - no extra needed.)